Welcome to Children's Theatres

 How to find us

-Children’s Theatres are situated in the South West Peninsula Children’s Surgical Unit, Freedom unit on level 2 of the hospital.
-Please note that our entrance is at the rear of the main building.
-We suggest parking in the multi-storey car park and walking down the hill past the Terrence Lewis entrance.
+Children’s Theatres are situated in the South West Peninsula Children’s Surgical Unit, on level 2.
+Please note that Children’s theatres have a separate entrance at the rear of the hospital.
+We suggest parking in the multi-storey car park and walk past the Chestnut Unit, head down the hill towards the Peninsula Heart Clinic.
 There is also a drop off area outside.
-(We are no longer beside the main entrance, level 6)
+(We are no longer beside the main entrance, level 6) If you enter via the main hospital building you will need to go to level 3, follow the signs for Children’s theatres, exiting the building via the level 3 coffee shop, the Childrens Surgical Unit entrance is situated to the left of the main building opposite the Peninsula Heart Clinic.

 Preparing your child